rtek1000/W1209-firmware-modified/W1209-firmware-Timer/Readme.md

 16. VDD (3V3)

 [LED]
-Anode: 3V3
+- Anode: 3V3 (STM8 VDD)
-Catode: (1k) to Relay coil (5V)
+- Catode: (1k) to Relay coil (5V)
-- For 12/24V version: do not use the board without modifying the LED circuit.
+- - For 12/24V version: do not use the board without modifying the LED circuit.
 Relay voltage can bounce back across the LED and damage the STM8 microcontroller

 Source: https://www.aliexpress.com/item/1005001830924875.html